 “It is the responsibility of the massage therapist or physio to suggest a referral,” Tan said.
 “In a healthcare setting, if someone is having threats of suicide, it’s the responsibility of the physios to contact the patient’s doctor, making sure that they are fully aware of that presence.
 [The physio] would write a letter and give a phone call to the doctor, making sure that they will follow up on the patient.”

-So why aren’t many massage therapists adopted the BPS model?
+So why aren’t many massage therapists adopting the BPS model?

-“The simplest way for me to answer this question is [massage therapists] are not exposed to this information in school,” Purves said, who is one of the few registered massage therapists in Canada who integrates the BPS model of health to his continuing education courses.
+“The simplest way for me to answer this question is [massage therapists] are not exposed to this information in school,” said registered massage therapist and massage teacher Eric Purves, who applies the BPS model to his continuing education courses.

 He added that while there are some valid criticisms about the BPS approach, it is “less wrong” because the framework is about the entire person, not just their body part.